the-ahuja-lab/SynGlue/README.md

 # Readme

-# MetaboGlue: A Generative AI-Powered Polypharmacology Toolkit
+# SynGlue: A Generative AI-Powered Polypharmacology Toolkit

-**MetaboGlue** is a Python package designed to facilitate the decoding and designing of complex multi-targeting metabolites using generative AI techniques.
+**SynGlue** is a Python package designed to facilitate the decoding and designing of complex PROTACs using generative AI techniques.
 It offers a comprehensive suite of tools for researchers and developers working on polypharmacology and drug discovery, including functionalities for metabolite prediction, multi-target interactions, and data visualization.

  <br>
 <div align="center">